Kong/go-apiops/docs/oas2kong-id-generation.md

 # Best practices

 * for a document name use the `--uuid-base` flag to set it in the pipeline.
-  This will ensure a unique document ID (without having to trust the OpenAPI spec author).
+  This will ensure a unique document ID (prevents collisions across multiple OAS documents from mutiple authors).
 * use Operation IDs in the OpenAPI spec.
 Operation IDs are already unique within on OpenAPI spec.
   By using the Operation IDs there will be no need to have Kong-specific knowledge (only the more general OpenAPI knowledge) when cross-referencing between systems.